johannschopplich/nuxt-api-party/README.md

   | 'method'
 > & {
   body?: string | Record<string, any> | FormData | null
   /**
+   * Skip the Nuxt server proxy and fetch directly from the API.
+   * Requires `allowClient` to be enabled in the module options as well.
+   * @default false
+   */
+  client?: boolean
+  /**
    * Cache the response for the same request
    * @default true